redis/redis-doc/topics/twitter-clone.md

     HSET user:1000 auth fea5e81ac8ca77622bed1c2132a021f9

-Moreover, we need a way to map authentication secrets to user IDs, so we also take an `auths` key, which has as value an Hash type mapping authentication secrets to user IDs.
+Moreover, we need a way to map authentication secrets to user IDs, so we also take an `auths` key, which has as value a Hash type mapping authentication secrets to user IDs.

     HSET auths fea5e81ac8ca77622bed1c2132a021f9 1000